yifeishi/yifeishi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
-Candidate in Chemical Engineering @ <a href='https://fernandolima.faculty.wvu.edu/'>CODES Research Group</a>.
+subtitle: Postdoctoral Fellow in Chemical Engineering @ <a href='https://www.cmu.edu'>Carnegie Mellon University</a>.

 profile:
   align: right